ellisztamas/evolvienna/index.md

 Author: Benjamin Wölfl, Department of Mathematics, Oskar-Morgenstern-Platz 1, 1090 Wien, Austria

-Big thanks to the _EvolVienna_ community for support, attending, talks, poster submissions and lively discussions.
+Big thanks to the _evolVienna_ community for support, attending, talks, poster submissions and lively discussions.

 An image by <a href="https://pixabay.com/users/dianaparkhouse-9868127/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4551691">Diana Parkhouse</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4551691">Pixabay</a> was used on this website.